coscene-io/create-coscene-extension/template/README.md

 # ${NAME}

-[Foxglove](https://foxglove.dev) allows developers to create [extensions](https://docs.foxglove.dev/docs/visualization/extensions/introduction), or custom code that is loaded and executed inside the Foxglove application.
+[coScene](https://www.coscene.cn/) allows developers to create [extensions](https://docs.coscene.cn/docs/viz/extensions/Introduction), or custom code that is loaded and executed inside the coScene application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@coscene/extension` SDK.

 ## Develop